TristankMS/TACARS/README.md

 From there, you can do *!exciting!* things like:
 - Enjoy *orders-of-magnitude* **faster queries** about **certificate issuance/failure** and related stats
 - Reference historical certificate issuance in **Log Analytics/Microsoft Sentinel** queries/threat hunting
+- Understand usage patterns, trends and issues for your Windows-based Public Key Infrastructure (PKI)
 - Use **Azure Monitor Workbooks** to provide comfortable reporting insights (in progress) (see [Wiki](https://github.com/TristankMS/TACARS/wiki) )

 **2021-11-25** - Initial release, designed to test the concept.